reysiregar/reysiregar/README.md

 👋🏻 Hi There!

-My Name is Reynaldi Wiratama Siregar, from Indonesia.
+My name is Reynaldi Wiratama Siregar, from Indonesia.
 Currently studying at Gunadarma University as an Information Systems student.

-More about me:
+About me:

 - 🌱 Still Learning on IT.
 - 💬 Topics: Webs & Telegram Bot.